-3. Summary of Data Review
+2. Summary of Data Review

-- 3.1 In January 2018, the NGESO conducted analysis into the potential impacts of moving from a static to dynamic method for calculating LoLP.
-Their analysis compared dynamic and static LoLP values for the period 1 June 2017 to 13 December 2017. - 3.2 A summary of this analysis was published as an appendix in Issue 29 of the System Price Analysis Report (SPAR) on 25 April 2018.
-The analysis showed the move from static to dynamic LoLP had a minor impact on the RSVP at Gate Closure. - 3.3 Elexon has previously contacted the NGESO to provide further analysis on LoLP.
+- 2.1 In January 2018, the NGESO conducted analysis into the potential impacts of moving from a static to dynamic method for calculating LoLP.
+Their analysis compared dynamic and static LoLP values for the period 1 June 2017 to 13 December 2017. - 2.2 A summary of this analysis was published as an appendix in Issue 29 of the System Price Analysis Report (SPAR) on 25 April 2018.
+The analysis showed the move from static to dynamic LoLP had a minor impact on the RSVP at Gate Closure. - 2.3 In previous annual reviews, Elexon has contacted the NGESO to provide further analysis on LoLP.
 The NGESO stated they did not intend to undertake any further analysis.
-As Elexon require information from NGESO to review the LoLP our analysis will focus on how changing VoLL would impact the RSVP, which in turn would impact the Imbalance Price (see Appendix 1 for full details). - 3.4 In summary, the main findings were: - Increasing the VoLL in £1,000/MWh increments, from £1,000/MWh to £17,000/MWh, had a consistent effect of increasing the number of STOR actions where the RSVP was applied. - Since the implementation of Modification P305 on 5 November 2015, the RSVP has been used to reprice balancing actions on 23 days across 44 Settlement Periods, or 0.04% of Settlement Periods. - During the period 1 April 2021 and 31 March 2022, the RSVP was applied to zero balancing actions with a VoLL set at £3,000/MWh.
-Applying the higher £6,000/MWh VoLL value to this period resulted in the RSVP being applied to eight balancing actions. - The table below summarises the number of Settlement Periods repriced with P305 VoLL values of £3,000/MWh and £6,000MWh, between 1 April 2021 and 31 March 2022:
+As Elexon require information from NGESO to review the LoLP, our analysis will focus on how changing VoLL would impact the RSVP, which in turn would impact the Imbalance Price (see Appendix 1 for full details). - 2.4 In summary, the main findings were: - Increasing the VoLL in £1,000/MWh increments, from £1,000/MWh to £17,000/MWh, had a consistent effect of increasing the number of STOR actions where the RSVP was applied. - Since the implementation of Modification P305 on 5 November 2015, the RSVP has been used to reprice balancing actions on 48 Settlement Periods, or 0.04% of Settlement Periods. - During the period 1 April 2022 and 31 March 2023, the RSVP was applied to 10 balancing actions using the current VoLL of £6,000/MWh.
+This was an increase to the previous annual period (1 April 2021 to 31 March 2022), where the RSVP was applied to eight actions.
+If the lower VoLL of £3,000/MWh was still used, the RSVP would not have been applied to any balancing actions in this year's analysis period. - Although 10 balancing actions were repriced, this only impacted four settlement periods and never led to RSVP repriced actions setting the Imbalance Price. - The table below summarises the number of Settlement Periods repriced with P305 VoLL values of £3,000/MWh and £6,000MWh, between 1 April 2022 and 31 March 2023: - Findings of this review are similar to those seen in the previous review undertaken in August 2022.

-Dates 1 April 2021 - 31 March 2022
+Dates 1 April 2022 - 31 March 2023

 PAR 1MWh

 LoLP Dynamic

 VoLL £3,000/MWh £6,000MWh

-Actions Repriced 0 8
+Actions Repriced 0 10

-Settlement Periods impacted 0 3
+Settlement Periods impacted 0 4

 RSVP Actions set Imbalance Price?
 No No